Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 ## 6. Appendices
 ### 6.1 Assumptions and dependencies

+Communication with rocket will be over serial
+Public weather data from NOAA exists and is accurate The java VM continues to be supported

 One page on assumptions and dependencies (9.5.7).

 ### 6.2 Acronyms and abbreviations

+NOAA = National Oceanic and Atmospheric Administration

 One page glossary _as required_.